Take This to Heart: IVC Filter Risks and Recourse for the Injured

 When activated, platelets also attract more platelets and other cells, triggering the next step.

-It gets more complicated than that, though.
-Several other things can trigger the formation of clots, like cholesterol deposits on blood vessel walls and pooling or slow-moving blood in the body.
-Studies have begun to link extended periods of inactivity, such as many hours sitting in front of a computer without any movement, to be probable contributors to clot development as well.
+That's the ideal sequence of events: You clot, you heal, the clot goes away.
+It gets more complicated than that, though—several other things can trigger the formation of clots, like cholesterol deposits on blood vessel walls and pooling or slow-moving blood in the body.
+Studies have begun to link extended periods of inactivity to clot development as well.

-To reiterate--the filter's goal is to prevent clots from traveling to the major systems of the body, where it could be severely damaging and is often deadly.
+To reiterate: The filter's goal is to prevent clots from traveling to the major systems of the body, where it could be severely damaging and is often deadly.

 Who Makes IVC Filters?

-The "blood clot market" is large enough to have room for competition.
+The blood clot market is large enough to have room for competition.
 The Center for Disease Control (CDC) estimates that as many as 900,000 people suffer from deep vein thrombosis (DVT) or pulmonary embolism (PE) annually, with as many as 100,000 of those proving fatal.
 Of those instances, about 25 thousand experience sudden death as the first indication they even have a blood clot.

+When a patient suffers a thromboembolism (blood clot), a health care provider's first instinct will be to use anticoagulants, or blood thinners.
+These are typically a doctor's go-to option when trying to prevent clots.
+A course of oral blood-thinner medication is proven over 90% effective at preventing pulmonary emboli and deep vein thromboses, but it's not always as simple as a pill down the hatch.
 Recent developments have suggested that several brands of blood thinner, including Pradaxa and Xarelto, come with considerable risks for patients.
 Moreover, they don't always work, and some patients are simply unable to undergo anticoagulant therapy.
 In such situations, IVC filters would be implanted with the intent of preventing clots from traveling through the body, at least until such time as blood thinners are viable again for the patient.

 What Can Happen if I Have an IVC Implanted?

-- Migration - Occasionally the filter does not firmly attach where it is installed, at which point the flow of blood can cause it to migrate away from the implant site.
-In such circumstances, it will usually move in a cephaladad direction, upward towards the heart (more or less "with the current").
-There are reported incidents of caudad migration as well, however, in which the filter moves downward in the body from the implant site.
+• Migration - Occasionally the filter doesn't firmly attach where it's installed, at which point the flow of blood can cause it to travel away from the implant site.
+It will then usually move towards the heart, more or less "with the current," though there have been reports of some filters going the other direction.
+Filter migration incidents accounted for 35% of the reports, totaling 328 known events by 2010.

-Filter migration incidents accounted for 35% of the reports, totaling 328 known events by 2010. - Embolization - Some reports were filed that indicate the IVC had the opposite of its intended effect in a patient's body.
-Instead of trapping or preventing blood clots, the filter actually was pro-thrombotic, meaning that it contributed to the growth and propagation of clots in the vena cava.
+• Embolization - Some reports suggested the IVC had the opposite effect in a patient's body: Instead of trapping or preventing blood clots, the filter actually was pro-thrombotic, meaning that it contributed to the growth and propagation of clots.
+On a few occasions, pieces of the filters broke off into the trapped clots, which then re-entered the bloodstream and deposited the pieces elsewhere.

 A total of 126 instances of fracture and perforation made up 13.5% of reported cases.